keycloak/keycloak-community/design/keystore-spi.md

 2. Finalize [LDAP SASL EXTERNAL PR](https://github.com/keycloak/keycloak/pull/7365) which initially triggered the work on KeyStore SPI.
 Utilize KeyStore SPI for loading client credentials for SASL EXTERNAL.
 This allows Keycloak to hot-reload client credentials for the LDAP federation.
-3. Migrate HTTPS server to use KeyStore SPI.
+3. Migrate the HTTPS server to use KeyStore SPI.
 This allows Keycloak to hot-reload server credentials.
 Neither Quarkus or Vert.X support hot-reload but Keycloak can pass `KeyManager` (enabled by [Quarkus PR](https://github.com/quarkusio/quarkus/pull/27682)) which can be initialized with `KeyStore` from the default KeyStore SPI implementation.

-Further considerations:

-It is not necessary to migrate existing TrustStore SPI consumers to KeyStore SPI even if trust anchors can be provisioned using KeyStore SPI.
-However, it can be beneficial in the future for a unified API and implementation to load both credentials and trust anchors.
-It allows having a single place in code to handle key store files, regardless of whether they contain credentials or trust anchors.